-Coronary artery bypass surgery, also called as coronary artery bypass graft (CABG, pronounced "cabbage") surgery, heart bypass or bypass surgery, is performed to restore blood flow by surgically intervening to an obstructed coronary artery.
-It uses blood vessels taken from another part of the patient’s body to bypass blocked or narrowed coronary arteries.
-By creating this new pathway, it improves blood and oxygen flow to the patient’s heart muscle.
+Coronary artery bypass surgery, also known as coronary artery bypass graft (CAGB, pronounced ‘cabbage’) surgery, heart bypass or bypass surgery, is performed to restore blood flow by surgically treating a heart with an obstructed coronary artery.
+It uses blood vessels taken from another part of the patient’s body to bypass blocked or narrowed coronary arteries, improving blood and oxygen flow to the patient’s heart muscle by creating new pathways.

-Patients may have severe chest pain caused by narrowing of several arteries and vessels cannot provide muscles enough blood and oxygen even during a light exercise or at rest.
-Although angioplasty is the first considered treatment, for some types of blockages, coronary bypass surgery may be the best option.
+Patients may have experienced severe chest pains caused by the narrowing of several arteries and vessels, and their heart may have difficulty providing enough blood and oxygen for their body even at times of light exercise or at rest.
+Although angioplasty is likely to be considered first, for some types of blockage coronary bypass surgery may be the best option in such situations as:

-Neither surgery nor endovascular treatment techniques does not cure the underlying heart disease that caused blockages in the first place.
-These treatment modalities are basically treating the outcome of the underlying condition.
+Neither surgeries or endovascular treatments cure the underlying heart disease which caused the blockages in the first place.
+These treatments treat only the outcome of the underlying condition.

 How Is It Performed?

 - The doctor will take a healthy blood vessel from the patient’s chest, arm or leg.

 - The surgeon attaches one end of health vein to an area of the heart above the blockage in the artery.
 The other end is attached to an area of the coronary artery below where it is clogged.

 - Blood and oxygen can flow through this new path to the heart

 - It is possible to have more than one CABG depending on how many arteries are clogged or narrowed.